 - Hawaii Tropical Botanical Garden

 3. Key West, Florida

 One of the most popular wintertime destinations, Key West offers an ideal climate to cure the winter blues.
-The area sees just over five inches of rain each winter, with temperatures in the mid-70s.
-Additionally, hurricanes hardly ever reach Key West, so you don’t have to worry much about these major storms.
+The area sees about five inches of rain each year with temps in the mid-70s.
+Additionally, hurricanes hardly ever reach Key West!

-Take your children to the Florida Keys Eco-Discovery Center for a day of learning and adventure.
-You can even hire a diving instructor so you can enjoy swimming in the ocean.
-The Ernest Hemingway House provides great opportunities to expand your literary and historical horizons.
+Take your children to Florida Keys Eco-Discovery Center for a day of learning and adventure.
+You can even hire a diving instructor and enjoy swimming in the ocean.
+Plus, the Ernest Hemingway House provides great opportunities to expand your literary and historical horizons.

 4. Miami, Florida

 Miami wintertime temperatures are usually in the mid-80s!
 Plus, the city overflows with artistic diversity, so you’ll always have something new to experience when you live here.
 Consider visiting the Frost Art Museum, the Jackie Gleason Theatre, or the Miami Conservatory.